47z1Lu7h/47z1lu7h.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /about/
-subtitle: <a href='#'>Affiliations</a>.
-Address.
-Contacts.
-Motto.
-Etc.
+subtitle: <a href='#'>yeeepal333</a>.
+news: true # includes a list of news items
+social: true # includes social icons at the bottom of the page
+img: assets/img/logos/HTB.png
 profile:
   align: right
   image: logos/47z1Right.jpg
   image_circular: true # crops the image to make it circular
   more_info: >
     <p>your blalbla number</p>

-news: true # includes a list of news items
-selected_papers: true # includes a list of papers marked as "selected={true}"
-social: true # includes social icons at the bottom of the page
-thumbail: assets/img/logos/HTB.png
 ---

 # Welcome! 😍